Azhiyatha Kolangal: Production

 After the critical and commercial success of his directorial debut Kokila, Balu Mahendra decided to make a film in Tamil, that was partly autobiographical according to him.
 It was during this time, he was approached by Mahendran to shoot Mullum Malarum, the latter's directorial debut.
 Initially hesitant to work in Tamil films, Balu Mahendra accepted the offer, thus entered the Tamil film industry as a cinematographer.
 Because of his commitments with Mullum Malarum, he shelved his directorial venture.
 After the success of Mullum Malarum, he revived the project and named it Azhiyadha Kolangal.
 The film was produced by Devi Films of Devi Theatre Complex.
-The film was shot at Pettavaithalai, Sirugamani,Perugamani and Inungoor near Trichy in 27 days within the budget of 8 lakhs.
+The film was shot at Pettavaithalai, Sirugamani, Perugamani and Inungoor near Trichy in 27 days within the budget of 8 lakhs.

 Inspired from the 1971 American film Summer of '42, the central characters of the film are played by three adolescent boys, who are on the verge of sexuality.
 Shoba, played a small role as a school teacher.
 Kamal Haasan played a guest role as a token of friendship for Balu Mahendra and his portions were shot in a day at three locations.

 Apart from direction, Balu Mahendra assumed his usual responsibility of cinematography and wrote the screenplay, while D. Vasu edited the film.

 Soundtrack

-The music was composed by Salil Chowdhury, with lyrics by Gangai Amaran.